Nightmare Fuel by Nina Nesseth is a pop-science look at fear, how and why horror films get under our skin, and why we keep coming back for more.

 Have you ever wondered why?

-With spotlight features of some of horror’s most popular films—from classics like The Exorcist to modern hits like A Quiet Place—and interviews with producers, film historians, and creature creators, Nightmare Fuel is both an in-depth dive into the science of fear, and a celebration of the genre, and a survival guide for going to bed after the credits roll.
+With in-depth discussions and spotlight features of some of horror’s most popular films—from classics like The Exorcist to modern hits like Hereditary—and interviews with directors, film editors, composers, and horror academics, Nightmare Fuel is a deep dive into the science of fear, a celebration of the genre, and a survival guide for going to bed after the credits roll.

 NINA NESSETH is a professional science communicator.
 Her background is rooted in biomedical sciences and science communication, with a special interest in human biology.
 She is a staff scientist at Science North in Sudbury, Ontario.
 In 2017, Nesseth co-authored The Science of Orphan Black: The Official Companion, published by ECW Press.
 Her work has been featured in The Mary Sue, Gayly Dreadful, Shudder’s The Bite, and more.

 “A must-read for any serious horror fan, Nightmare Fuel is a smart look at not only what scares us, but why it scares us.
 Nesseth masterfully dissects the horror genre in an immensely readable fashion.” —Lisa Kröger, Bram Stoker Award-winning author of Monster, She Wrote

 “Perfect for horror buffs and dabblers alike….
 Nesseth covers everything from social history to sound design to cognitive neuroscience, and does it with a confident hand and an ever-present love for the macabre.” —Caitlin Starling, bestselling author of The Death of Jane Lawrence